cezarpretto/facebook-memory-clean/README.md

 # I Don't use Google Chrome

-You can open the script json and paste the code in developer console when you open your facebook.
+You can open the script js and paste the code in developer console when you open your facebook.